Unruh effect for inertial observers through vacuum correlations

+which is definitely thermal.
+Along identical lines one can immediately verify that the higher order correlations will also be thermal in nature and justifying the thermal ambiance of black holes.
+From the rather general nature of the analysis we expect this result to give the Bogoliubov coefficients for the timelike geodesic observer stationary at $r=0$ if we replace $d$ by $u_{i}$.
+Such an observer is engulfed by a \emph{true} singularity when the shell collapse to $r=0$, it results in geodesic incompleteness, something we will come back to, in a subsequent work.

-In the limit $M\rightarrow 0$, the portion being traced over becomes small.
+In the limit $M\rightarrow 0$, the portion being denied causally, becomes small.
 Further the geometry change as well as the formation of the singularity does not occur, making $\mathcal{J^{+}}$ a Cauchy surface, which is not the case when $M\neq0$.
-Since the effect of tracing over is intimately tied with the effect of geometry change, it is difficult to account for these effects individually in a general case in 1+3 dimension.
-Nevertheless, one can argue that the tracing over of modes alone leads to Unruh effect with zero flux, whereas the geometry change makes the thermal radiation more `real' with a non-zero flux \cite{Davies:1976ei,Ford:1993bw,Ford:1994bj,Ford:1995gb}.
+Since the effect of causal denial is intimately tied with the effect of geometry change, it is difficult to account for these effects individually in a general case in 1+3 dimension.
+Nevertheless, one can argue that the ``tracing over'' of modes, which are causally not accessible, alone leads to Unruh effect with zero flux, whereas the geometry change makes the thermal radiation more `real' with a non-zero flux \cite{Davies:1976ei,Ford:1993bw,Ford:1994bj,Ford:1995gb}.
 The non vanishing of flux can be associated with moving of the geometry away from being a flat one.
 We will see below that these two effects can nicely be segregated in a $1+1$ dimensional collapse model in dilaton gravity.

-\section{1+1 dimensional dilatonic black hole}
+\section{(1+1)-dimensional dilatonic black hole}